-The consolidated financial statements include the College and its wholly owned subsidiary, Oaklands Commercial Limited.
-Intra-group sales and profits are eliminated fully on consolidation.
+The consolidated financial statements include the College and its wholly owned subsidiary, Oaklands Commercial Limited, which was dormant during the year.
 In accordance with FRS 102, the activities of the student union have not been consolidated because the College does not control those activities.